New Venture Gear: Hydramatic Muncie

 In 1902, Thomas W. Warner formed the Warner Gear Company in Muncie, Indiana, to manufacture automobile parts, steering, and transmission gears.
-In 1919, General Motors purchased the T.W.
-Warner Company, including its land and buildings.
-In 1920 GM reopened the plant under the name Muncie Products to manufacture transmissions and steering gear for their Oakland, Pontiac, Oldsmobile, Chevrolet, and GMC-Truck divisions.
-In 1932 GM closed the Muncie Products plant and consolidated operations to other divisions in response to the failing economy.
+In 1919, General Motors purchased the T. W. Warner Company, including its land and buildings.
+In 1920, GM reopened the plant under the name Muncie Products to manufacture transmissions and steering gear for their Oakland, Pontiac, Oldsmobile, Chevrolet, and GMC Truck divisions.
+In 1932, GM closed the Muncie Products plant and consolidated operations to other divisions in response to the failing economy of the Great Depression.

-The Chevrolet division re-opened the plant in 1935 to build car and truck transmissions.
-World War II halted non military vehicle production and the plant was converted to serve the US military demand until the war ended.
-The 1950s and 60s saw expansion and growth.
-In the 1970s and 80s GM swapped the plant to many different GM divisions ending with Detroit Diesel Allison in 1984 and GM Hydramatic in 1986.
+The Chevrolet division reopened the plant in 1935 to build car and truck transmissions.
+World War II halted non-military vehicle production and the plant was converted to serve the needs of the U.S. military until the war ended.
+The 1950s and 1960s saw expansion and growth.
+In the 1970s and 1980s, GM swapped the plant to many different GM divisions, ending with Detroit Diesel Allison in 1984 and GM Hydramatic in 1986.

 New Process Gear

 In 1888, Thomas W. Meachem founded the New Process Rawhide Company in Baldwinsville, New York.
-In the late 1890s New Process Rawhide moved operations to Syracuse after a fire.
-In 1913 Thomas W. Meachem reorganized New Process Rawhide with one of his partners, Artemus Vosburgh.
+In the late 1890s, New Process Rawhide moved operations to Syracuse after a fire.
+In 1913, Thomas W. Meachem reorganized New Process Rawhide with one of his partners, Artemus Vosburgh.
 The company was renamed New Process Gear to reflect the new corporate direction.
 In 1954, after a succession of owners including Willys-Overland, New Process Gear became a subsidiary of Chrysler Corporation.